Rock-It-Ball is the fastest growing sport on the planet according to Paul Kildreth, secretary of the International Rock-It-Ball Federation.

 Things are moving so fast that there are new developments on an almost daily basis and there are many opportunities for people to get involved.
 The first regional associations are in the process of being formed, development groups are popping up all over the country to help further develop the sport and clubs are being set up by people keen to play.
 The IRIBF, ERIBA and SRIBA are there to help, support and advise and recommend that anyone wishing to get involved should get in touch to have a chat about it and how to apply for grant funding.
 These are exciting times and there is so much happening that I won’t say “watch this space” – jump into it.

-And there’s more but that is surely enough for now and gives a flavour of just how fast the sport has grown in only 20 months.
+And there’s more but that is surely enough for now and gives a flavor of just how fast the sport has grown in only 20 months.

 … or find it on Facebook